Click Here for Our Recommended Antivirus for Your Device

 Simple syrups are used to make cocktails and are made by simply mixing sugar and water.
 Flavoured syrups are made by mixing simple syrups and various flavouring agents such as orange peels, lemongrass, rosemary, chipotle chillies and cardamom, ginger etc.,

-Different types of syrup were introduced at different times.
-Corn syrup was introduced in mid-1970, and Richard O. Marshall was its inventor.
+Different types of syrup were introduced at other times.
+Corn syrup was introduced in the mid-1970, and Richard O. Marshall was an inventor.

 molasses 2